 The CCR groundwater monitoring system for the Plant Ash Landfill is comprised of six wells, including Wells MP-11 and P-6 (upgradient), and Wells MP-10R, MP-12, MP-15, and MP-18 (downgradient).
 All of the wells are screened within the unconsolidated materials, wherein the uppermost aquifer exists.
 The locations of the wells are shown on Figure 1 along with a depiction of the generalized groundwater flow direction.
-Each of these wells was already existing, and no new wells were added nor were any existing wells abandoned/replaced during the 2020 reporting period.
+Each of these wells was already existing, and no new wells were added nor were any existing wells abandoned/replaced during the 2022 reporting period.

-2.2 2020 Data Collection
+2.2 2022 Data Collection

-Based on the April 2018 Alternate Source Demonstration (ASD), which successfully identified the underlying historic ash impoundment and other closed stages of the landfill as the source of statistically significant increases (SSIs) for multiple Appendix III constituents (boron, calcium, sulfate, and total dissolved solids [TDS]), the Plant Ash Landfill continued in the CCR Detection Monitoring Program during the 2020 reporting period.
-Accordingly, samples were collected and analyzed for Appendix III constituents during each of the semi-annual monitoring events conducted in June 2020 and December 2020 per the requirements of §257.94(b).
-From review of Table 1, both of the 2020 Detection Monitoring events showed SSIs for the same general group of Appendix III constituents as those addressed in the still relevant and applicable 2018 ASD.
-These observations, combined with the lack of flow in the leachate detection zone, will serve to keep the Plant Ash Landfill in the CCR Detection Monitoring Program moving into 2021.
+Based on the April 2018 Alternate Source Demonstration (ASD), which successfully identified the underlying historic ash impoundment and other closed stages of the landfill as the source of statistically significant increases (SSIs) for multiple Appendix III constituents (boron, calcium, sulfate, and total dissolved solids [TDS]), the Plant Ash Landfill continued in the CCR Detection Monitoring Program during the 2022 reporting period.
+Accordingly, samples were collected and analyzed for Appendix III constituents during each of the semi-annual monitoring events conducted in June and November 2022 per the requirements of §257.94(b).
+From review of Table 1, both of the 2022 Detection Monitoring events showed SSIs for the same general group of Appendix III constituents (boron, calcium, fluoride, sulfate, and TDS) as those addressed in the still relevant and applicable 2018 ASD.
+These observations, combined with the lack of flow in the leachate detection zone, will serve to keep the Plant Ash Landfill in the CCR Detection Monitoring Program moving into 2023.

-2.3 2020 Monitoring Program Transitions
+2.3 2022 Monitoring Program Transitions

-During 2020, there were no transitions between monitoring programs.
+During 2022, there were no transitions between monitoring programs.
 As a result of the successful ASD (April 2018) and its continued relevance and applicability, the Plant Ash Landfill remained in the Detection Monitoring Program.

-2.4 2020 Corrective Actions
+2.4 2022 Corrective Actions

-During 2020, there were no problems identified or corrective actions undertaken.
+During 2022, there were no problems identified or corrective actions undertaken.

-2.5 2021 Projected Activities
+2.5 2023 Projected Activities

-As noted, it is anticipated that Detection Monitoring activities will continue for the Plant Ash Landfill during 2021, with continued review of Appendix III constituent concentrations and comparison against the calculated background values.
+As noted, it is anticipated that Detection Monitoring activities will continue for the Plant Ash Landfill during 2023, with continued review of Appendix III constituent concentrations and comparison against the calculated background values.